NovaVoidHowl/CVRFury/.Docs/Mass Conversion Tooling/Colliders, Constraints and Pointers-Receivers/Plan.md

 4. Per-row selection checkbox.
 5. Per-row target type selector for colliders.
 6. Convert selected button.
-7. Convert all visible button.
-8. Summary area showing how many items were found, selected, converted, skipped, or failed.
+7. Summary area showing how many items were found, selected, ready, converted, skipped, failed, or source removed.
+8. Post-conversion cleanup button for removing successfully converted source VRC PhysBone Collider components.

+The `Convert all visible` path exists in code for future queue filtering/search support, but its toolbar button is hidden for this first completed pass.

 ## Suggested Data Model